markoch/dotfiles/README.md

 # [Marco](https://github.com/markoch)'s dotfiles
 Marco's shell, git and sublime config files.

-I'm using the following environment for my front end development with JavaScript and Java on Windows OS.
+I'm using the following environment for my front end development with JavaScript on Windows OS.

 :warning: **DO NOT** simply copy all the files if you do not understand what it does. :warning: